cfhirsch/adventofcode2024/README.md

 Part 2: I ended up using the [Bron Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) to find all the maximal cliques in the graph
 (i.e. all cliques that are not subcliques of a larger graph), and then choose the largest one.
 Ironically my solution for this part was faster than the solution for part one (~1.7 seconds as opposed to around 7 seconds).

+**Dec 24:**

+Part 1: It was straightforward to set up a list of wires and gates, loop until every gate has fired, and then calculate the solution.
+I did make the mistake of using an int to store the result instead of long, but once I fixed that I got the right answer.